ms-rtos/esp_at_net/README.md

 ## esp-at-lib

-ESP8266/ESP32 AT commands parser for RTOS systems.
+ESP-AT Library commands parser is a generic, platform independent, library for communicating with ESP8266 Wi-Fi module using AT commands.

 License: MIT license